ladraniamine/platform-games/README.md

 # PLATFORM GAMES
-i use in this platform html CSS sass JavaScript bootstrap 5 and try to implement the clean code concept<br/> there a lot of issues I will try to fix it later
+i use in this platform html CSS sass JavaScript bootstrap 5 and try to implement the clean code concepts<br/> there are a lot of issues I will try to fix it later